Do newborns like stuffed animals?

 but the truth is, while you watch them do nothing and lay around in their cribs, their tiny brains are actually changing and developing by the minute, and they never stop learning new things and growing in front of your eyes.

 Newborns have very limited attention spans, so they can only pay attention or notice you for a few seconds.

-Their eyes are still getting used to seeing at longer distances, so if you’re far away they might not even notice you that well, only see blurry colors and shapes.
+Their eyes are still getting used to seeing at longer distances, so if you’re far away they might not even notice you that well, only see blurry colours and shapes.

-In fact, newborns are color blind, which means that the first months of their lives they only see in shades of gray, and at about 4 months old they start to fully develop the color vision.
+In fact, newborns are colour blind, which means that the first months of their lives they only see in shades of gray, and at about 4 months old they start to fully develop the colour vision.